MicrosoftDocs/IIS.Administration-docs/IIS-Administration/api/sites.md

 uid: api/sites
 ---

-# Web Sites API
+# The Web Site Resource

-The web site resource is the most important resource in IIS.
+Web sites are a core entity of IIS that determine where and how requests will be handled.
 The web site API allows consumers to create, read, delete, or update their web sites.
-This is perfect for scripting automated deployments or making on the fly additions such as adding HTTPS bindings.
+This is suitable for scripting automated deployments or making alterations to existing resources.

-## The Web Site resource

 **GET** _/api/webserver/websites/{id}_
 ```